-The Independent Ethics Committee exists to promote the highest standards of ethical conduct within Cleveland Police.
+The Independent Ethics Committee aims to promote the highest standards of ethical conduct in Cleveland Police.

 The committee acts as a ‘critical friend’ to the force.
 Members provide a focus for education, a source of support and a measure of compliance with organisational values.

 The Committee makes sure senior leaders are aligned with force values and the Code of Ethics by scrutinising, challenging and advising in areas such as:

 - Complex operational decision making;

 - Development and management of resources and estate

 As a result, members believe the Independent Ethics Committee makes a key contribution to maintaining and improving trust and confidence in Cleveland Police.